 QuickBlox Dashboard enables you to create new apps and manage your existing apps using Chat, Content, Push Notifications, Custom Objects, and Users modules.
 Get your application credentials (Application ID, Authorization Key, Authorization Secret, and Account Key) from here to launch SDKs.
 For backend integration use API Keys.

 QuickBlox application includes all you need to add real-time messaging and voice/video calling to your app including users, push notifications, file storage, etc. A user logs in to the app, reviews a list of dialogs, chooses a dialog, or creates their own, writes a message, and sends it to the dialog.
 Along with that, they can view chat history, configure pushes, and many more.

 Each QuickBlox application has a unique Application ID used for the integration with your app.
 Along with Application ID you get Authorization Key, Authorization Secret, and Account Key required for SDKs initialization, or API Keys for backend.
 These data are stored in the QuickBlox server database and can be subsequently identified on the server as a result of the successful initialization procedure.

 All users in your QuickBlox application can communicate across multiple platforms.
 In other words, your iOS, Android, or web users can communicate with each other.

-Only one QuickBlox app can be integrated into your app.
+Only one QuickBlox application can be integrated into your app.
 This means that there is no need to create a single QuickBlox application for each platform individually.